 Halfway through the week!
-This is the first week of January where things are finally feeling somewhat back to “regular programming” and it feels good to start getting back into a routine after returning from Cabo.
+This is the first week of January when things are finally feeling somewhat back to “regular programming” and it feels good to start getting back into a routine after returning from Cabo.
 We had the best time and it felt good to get away, and also so good to be back home with our Junebug.♥️

 What shoes to wear with straight and wide-leg pants and jeans + 15 Outfit Ideas

-Don’t get me wrong, I’m still team skinny jeans and still believe they are a wardrobe staple (especially for Chicago winters–because nothing else tucks into tall boots!), but I also love both straight and wide leg styles.
+Don’t get me wrong, I’m still team skinny jeans and still believe they are a wardrobe staple (especially for Chicago winters–because nothing else tucks into tall boots!), but I also love both straight and wide-leg styles.
 (Switching up your denim style can make you appreciate the rest of your wardrobe in a whole new way, too!)

-Tips for styling straight leg + wide leg pants and jeans:
+Tips for styling straight-leg + wide-leg pants and jeans:

 Explore different lengths + fits of pants:

 If you aren’t sure of the right length for you, try rolling your jeans at the ankle.
 I have also created my own raw-hem jeans by taking off an inch or two with some scissors.
 I love a raw-hem look, and this is very easy to DIY, but you could also take your favorite jeans to a tailor if you have an existing pair you love and just want to hem.
-You have a lot of options!
+You have a lot of great options!

-Tips for Styling Straight and Wide leg pants with booties:
+Tips for Styling Straight and Wide leg pants with Booties:

 AND/OR ensure you are wearing them with a bootie that has a higher shaft and is slim around the ankle.
 This will ensure that it’s a flattering look and won’t make you look like you have odd cankles or tree trunk legs.

 Sometimes you can get the shape of the pant/bootie right, but the color scheme is off.
 Try playing around with the color of your bootie based on what you’re wearing.
 I find that a color scheme here is best.
 A camel sweater with jeans and tan boots, or a tan sweater with black pants and black booties (with black socks, if needed).
 You can use the same approach you would with tights–if there’s too much color-blocking, it may look funny.
 Try going with a more minimalistic color scheme if you can’t put your finger on why your outfit looks off.
-Don’t be afraid to mix and match–try a different wash of jean, a different shade of top, a different color of pant, a different colored shoe, etc!
+Don’t be afraid to mix and match–try a different wash of jeans, a different shade of top, a different color of pants, a different colored shoe, etc!

 Some common reasons your outfit might not look quite right: